 Do Dogs Need Vitamin Supplements?

-Your dog gets his vitamins from his food.
+Your dog gets his vitamins from dog food.
 Commercial dog food diets labeled “complete and balanced” are specially formulated to contain all of the vitamins, minerals, and nutrients your dog needs.

 Dogs fed an appropriate commercial diet should not require vitamin supplements unless recommended otherwise by a veterinarian.
 Dogs fed a homemade diet, on the other hand, may require supplements to ensure that they are getting enough vitamins with their meals.
-However, these vitamins should be given to match the diet, according to veterinary nutritionist Susan Wynn, DVM, in an article for WebMD.
+However, these vitamins should be given to match the diet, according to veterinary nutritionist Susan Wynn, DVM.
 Simply feeding these dogs a vitamin with dinner is not enough.

 Are There Risks Associated With Dog Vitamins?